Anxiety Therapy for Women

 How long does anxiety therapy take?

 It depends on your goals and history.
-Some people notice meaningful shifts in a few months.
-Others benefit from longer-term work.
-This will be discussed with you during the intake session.
+Some women notice meaningful shifts within the first few months.
+Others benefit from longer-term work, particularly when anxiety is longstanding or intertwined with other patterns.
+This will be discussed during the intake session, and the frequency and duration of therapy will be adjusted based on how things are progressing.

 What is the difference between anxiety and an anxiety disorder?